 Mr. Yang is a regular contributor to network and cable television news programs such as MSNBC’s “The Daily Rundown,” and he has been part of NBC News coverage of the national election returns.
 Currently, Mr. Yang collaborates with Republican pollster Bill McInturff on the monthly NBC News/Wall Street Journal national survey.

 Mr. Yang, a Phi Beta Kappa graduate of Stanford University, got his start in politics at age 14, when he worked in his state assemblyman’s district office.
 Before joining Hart Research, he worked on several political campaigns in a variety of roles, from precinct walker to field coordinator.

-Mr. Yang and his wife Laurie are the proud parents of Grace (13 years old), Olivia (11), and Natalie (9).
+Mr. Yang and his wife Laurie are the proud parents of Grace, Olivia, and Natalie.